 The standard time allotted for each appointment is 15 minutes.
 Please let the receptionist know when booking if you think you will need a longer appointment.

 If the surgery is fully booked and you feel urgent attention is required please say so and we’ll try and find a time for you.
 We will endeavour to book your appointment with the doctor of your choice however this is not always possible for urgent appointments and we ask patients to be flexible in this situation.

-SMS reminders.
-If we have your mobile phone number recorded we can send you an SMS reminder of your appointment, usually the day before.
+SMS reminders – If we have your mobile phone number recorded we can send you an SMS reminder of your appointment, usually the day before.
 If for any reason you do not want this service please notify one of our staff.

 People with a disability

 There is a ramp at the front of the surgery and assistance can be provided if required.
 Unfortunately our toilets are not wheelchair-accessible.
 Patients who have difficulty attending the surgery are asked to discuss their needs with doctors or staff and in many cases a telehealth consulation may be available.